 The phrase 'carpe diem' has lost its place in the modern world.
 Instead of spontaneously seizing the day, we are shackled to time-management systems and obsessed with hyper-efficiency.

 Philosopher Roman Krznaric, believes that Carpe Diem has been hijacked along with our ability to live a passionate life void of regret.
 Now, Roman has pinpointed a few ways we can regain control:

 Grasp opportunity – we all have a slight fear of choice, anxiety in the face of decision making.
 Yet if we are to keep the shadow of regret at bay, we must choose to seize the opportunities before us.

 Embrace hedonism – hedonism can be a source of unexpected virtue.
 It helps us explore our imaginations and express our individualism.
 We need to cultivate a variety of pleasures without becoming addicted to any single one.

 Be more spontaneous – a sense of freedom lies at the heart of genuine wellbeing and we are most likely to experience it when we are being spontaneous - free from social convention and inhibition, able to exercise free will.
 For that reason we must practise it with regularity.

-Join us as Roman Krznaric unpacks the history, philosophy and modern-day applications of ‘seizing the day’ while delivering a rousing call to action for anyone up for the daunting challenge of leading a meaningful life.
+Discover how to apply Roman’s advice to your everyday life as he unpacks the history, philosophy and modern-day applications of ‘carpe diem’ while delivering a rousing call to action for anyone up for the daunting challenge of leading a meaningful life.